Indian law recognises revocation mainly through Section 126 of the Transfer of Property Act, 1882, which lays down two key routes:

 Also Read – Will vs Gift Deed 2026?

-The process depends on the ground.
+The process depends on the ground:

 So, can a gift deed be revoked after registration in India?
-Only in limited situations, primarily where Section 126 conditions are met,
+Only in limited situations—primarily where Section 126 conditions are met, contract-rescission grounds exist (like fraud/coercion), or specific statutory protection applies (such as the Senior Citizens Act).
+Otherwise, a registered and accepted gift deed is ordinarily not revocable at the donor’s discretion.

 In most cases, no. Once a gift deed is registered, accepted, and complete, it cannot be cancelled unilaterally by the donor.